-Children’s heart conditions can’t be prevented, but a lot can be done to improve and often completely repair their hearts at any age.
+Heterotaxy syndrome can’t be prevented, but a lot can be done to improve and often completely repair children's hearts at any age.
 Thanks to advanced technology and the pediatric heart experts at the Nemours Cardiac Center (based at Nemours/Alfred I. duPont Hospital for Children), most children born with a heart problem — even newborns only hours or days old — can be quickly diagnosed and treated right when it matters the most.
-At the Cardiac Center, we specialize in early detection and repair of congenital heart defects (also often called, “congenital heart disease”).
+At the Cardiac Center, we specialize in early detection and repair of heterotaxy syndrome and other congenital heart defects (also often called, “congenital heart disease”).

 If your child’s been diagnosed with heterotaxy syndrome, we’re here to ease your concerns, answer your questions, and give your child the best possible chance for a healthy future.